Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

   # for example:
   sudo cat /sys/kernel/debug/0000:00:06.0/phc_stats

-PHC errors must remain below 1% of all PHC requests to maintain the desired level of accuracy and reliability
+PHC errors must remain below 1% of all PHC requests to maintain the woke desired level of accuracy and reliability

 =================   ======================================================
 **phc_cnt**         | Number of successful retrieved timestamps (below expire timeout).